 The responding party’s answer must be returned to you (or your attorney) and the answer filed with the court within twenty days after service of the petition.

 Working with Ramos Law Group

-If you have more questions about modifying child custody decrees, please reach out to the attorneys at the Ramos Law Group today.
+If you have more questions about Texas child custody modification or making changes to custody decrees, please reach out to the attorneys at the Ramos Law Group today.